Bricktech2000/Notes/notes/narcissistic personality disorder.md

 **see** [[mental illness]]

-**definition** _narcissistic personality disorder [...] is a personality disorder characterized by a life-long pattern of exaggerated feelings of self-importance, an excessive need for admiration, and a diminished ability to empathize with other people's feelings_ --- Wikipedia
+**definition** _narcissistic personality disorder (NPD) is a personality disorder characterized by a life-long pattern of exaggerated feelings of self-importance, an excessive need for admiration, and a diminished ability to empathize with other people's feelings_ --- Wikipedia

 people with [[narcissistic personality disorder]] have insecure and vulnerable egos and defend themselves using [[projection]] and possibly subsequently [[denial]] --- <https://youtu.be/58kED7LSSBk>. grandiosity, entitlement, arrogance, belittling and domination are [[compensation]] for a fragile self-esteem --- me and <https://youtu.be/eAOWfk5wnMw?t=12m28s>. nicks to their ego, however trivial, can lead to intense rage; they throw tantrums when things don't go their way --- <https://youtu.be/pEyKLMMj-FA>